- Cardiovascular disease, diabetes and metabolic syndrome

 - Bone Mineral loss and muscle loss

-Numerous studies have found that people who maintain social connections with your family, friends and colleagues and who engage in activities that they feel add meaning to their lives not only live longer, but also remain healthier than people who are socially isolated and do not engage in meaningful activities.
-There are a variety of ways to get connected socially if you are not close to family and does not have many friends.
-Many NGO / AIDS) have support groups for people with HIV connect with one another.
-Volunteering with a charity working in the causes in which you believe, or a political campaign, it can also help you connect socially.
-Local groups of people diagnostics to exercise citizenship seem to make you achieve two objectives: social and suitability connection.
-The amorpositivo.com site can be a way to find others who share their interests and hobbies.
+Numerous studies have found that people who maintain social connections with their family, friends and colleagues and who engage in activities that feel add meaning to their lives not only live longer but also remain healthier than people who are socially isolated and who do not engage in meaningful activities.
+There are a wide variety of ways to get connected socially if you are not close to family and do not have many friends.
+Many NGOs have support groups for people with HIV to connect with each other.
+Volunteering with a charity that works on the causes you believe in, or with a political campaign, can also help you connect socially.
+Local groups of diagnosing people to exercise citizenship seem to achieve two objectives: social connection and adequacy.
+The site amorpositivo.com can be a way to find other people who share your interests and hobbies.

 We have many projects to do, but we do not have the resources.